An Overview to Cell Selection

 Immunomagnetic Cell Separation

-Immunomagnetic Cell Separation uses a magnetic particle or magnetically coated particle to bind to cells, and then uses a magnet to separate out the magnetically labeled cells.
+Immunomagnetic Cell Separation uses a magnetic or magnetically coated particle or bead to bind to cells, and then uses a magnet to separate out the magnetically labeled cells.

 Fluorescence-Activated Cell Sorting (FACS)